Tuesday, April 14, 2015

 I read The Golem with a group, which in my opinion, is a very good way to read this novel.
 I spent a full two weeks with this book, dragging in other books to use as a reference when I got stuck, in particular my old, raggy copy of Gershom Scholem's wonderful and classic Kabbalah which came in very handy.
 Kabbalah is only one element of the mystical in The Golem, though; as you start this novel you're already into Buddhism, then you get into theosophy, Hindu mysticism and whatever else Meyrink was into -- it's all here.
 But the mystical has a purpose -- it is all about spiritual reintegration and self awareness, and that is most definitely the subject of this novel.
 Then again, it's a novel of many possible interpretations, so mine may not match anyone else's.

-I could go on and on and on about this novel, because frankly, I absolutely loved it, but it really is one that needs to be read and understood on an individual basis.
+I could go on and on and on about this novel, because frankly, I absolutely loved it.
 After I read the book and let things gel in my own head, I looked at several reviews of this novel where the reader had his or her own take on things; rarely did any two agree.
 But I do think that it's interesting that Meyrink wrote a book about a man who, because of the influence of outside forces beyond his control, was separated from parts of his memory -- which seems to reflect the story of the upheavals in the Jewish quarter of the Prague Ghetto, and indeed reflects some of the modernist concerns of the time.
 Another thing -- Meyrink may come across as a bit of a woo-woo writer to some people with his intense focus on mysticism here, but considering the fact that psychoanalysis was just barely getting started at this time, it's interesting that Meyrink's focus here is on the importance of connecting with one's self/soul/identity to achieve one's own "salvation" so to speak.
 There's so much more I could say but well, time and all that.

 The Golem is a lovely book, and I'm so very happy to have read it.
 I can't think of enough superlatives to describe this book, but Meyrink's writing here is absolutely beautiful, and this book has led me to others he's written that I plan to read in the very near future.
 One thing, though...if you're getting into this novel thinking it's going to be about a monster, or that it's a horror novel, forget it.
 That's just not the case here.
 It's a story about identity in crisis, much more than anything else.